MahsaPaknezhad/MahsaPaknezhad.github.io/_pages/about.md

   - /about.html
 ---

-I am a senior research fellow in developing and applying ML and AI algorithms to medical image anaylsis.
+I am a senior research fellow in developing and applying ML and AI algorithms to medical image analysis.
 In this GitHub repository, I put some of my code for different projects I have been working on.
+I have provided a brief explanation of the purpose of the most recent projects below.

 ## Parallel Learning for Robust and Transparent AI
 In this project, we develop an algorithm for training a DL model on multiple tasks in a continual learning scenario.
-In contrast to the proposed algorithms where the DL model is trained on tasks sequentially.
-Our proposed algorithm trains the DL model on the existing tasks in parallel.
-The parallel approach allows the model to learn generalizable representations and eliminates the problem of catastrophic forgetting which is common in sequential learning approaches.
-The digram of the proposed algorithm is shown below.
+In contrast to the proposed algorithms where the DL model is trained on tasks sequentially, our proposed algorithm trains the DL model on the existing tasks in parallel.
+The parallel approach allows a DL model to learn generalizable representations and eliminates the problem of catastrophic forgetting which is common in sequential learning approaches.
+The diagram of the proposed algorithm is shown below.

 <p align="center">